 In his summer Budget 2015 the Chancellor announced the biggest changes to student finance since 2012:

 After consultation the Government decided to freeze the repayment threshold for all post‑2012 borrowers.
 The discount rate used for the public accounting of loans was reduced from 2.2% to 0.7%.
 These changes are expected to result in savings to current spending when grants are ended and a substantial cut in the subsidy element of loans.

 Students can take out publicly subsided loans to pay for tuition fees.
-Lending to students has increased substantially since 2012 and is expected to be more than £15 billion this year, compared less than £4 billion which goes to universities through the funding council.
+Lending to higher education students has increased substantially since 2012 and is expected to be more than £14 billion this year, compared less than £4 billion which goes to universities through the funding council.
 The Government’s decision to replace maintenance grants with loans means that even more support for higher education will come through loans rather than direct spending.